Kingto89/ROMetrics/assets/forensics_modules/module_002.md

 2. **Interact:** Move the ball closer or farther from the body while adjusting the **Forward Reach / Lean** slider.
 3. **Camera Strategy:** Rotate to a **Profile (Side) View** to track the Plumb Line relative to the BOS.
 4. **Forensic Goal:** Determine the **load position** that maximizes stability without exceeding the tipping point.
-5. **Record:** Note the slider and ball positions at the moment of **Stability Breach**.

 ---

 ### Module Instructions:

-1. Select your model (Roma or Roman) at the gate.
-2. Enter the Movement Analysis Booth and orient the camera to a side view.
+* Enter the Movement Analysis Booth and orient the camera to a side view.
-3. **Trial A:** Slowly adjust the **Forward Reach / Lean** slider without the ball to find the body-only tipping point.
-4. **Trial B:** Add the weighted ball and experiment with different hand positions while leaning forward.
-5. Observe the **Plumb Line rope** in relation to the **blue Force Plate**.
-6. Note all critical slider and ball positions for your assessment.

-**Tips for Accuracy:**

 * Keep the feet fully on the Force Plate.
 * Use slow, incremental movements with the slider.
 * Always check the Plumb Line’s position relative to the toes.
-* The Plumb Line is rope-like and tangible; use it to judge COM visually.
+* The Plumb Line is the rope-like/long pole; use it to judge COM visually.

 ---